Elsapro/wikijs/employment/linked-in.md

 ## Introduction
 - LinkedIn is indispensable for overall career management and job searching.
-- LinkedIn is NOT facebook.
+- LinkedIn is NOT Facebook.
-- Worlds largest networking site.
+- World's largest networking site.
 (Think of it as a virtual Rolodex.)
 - Built on the idea of "Six degrees of separation" which is the idea that we all are Six or fewer steps away from each other so that a "friend of a friend" can be made to connect any two people in a maximum of Six steps.
 - 90% of companies are using LinkedIn data in the hiring process.

 ##  Building Your Profile & Network
 - Start with your resume and build your profile with consistent branding to ensure you will be found by employers looking for professionals with your skill set.
-- Your linkedIn profile is NOT your resume.
+- Your LinkedIn profile is NOT your resume.
 - Enhance the quality of contacts and increase the speed of finding the right contacts.

 ## Get Noticed on LinkedIn